 Indemnities and Limitation of Liabilities

-Licensee shall protect, defend, hold harmless and indemnify the Licensor, its members, students, personnel, whether employed or on a contract basis, from any claims, costs or liabilities of any kind whatsoever without any limitation, including attorney fees, arising from any act or omission of the Licensee, its directors/partners, officers, agents, employees, contractors or subcontractors, in relation to the Technology or Derivative Technology or Products.
+Licensee shall protect, defend, hold harmless and indemnify the Licensor, its members, students, personnel, whether employed or on a contract basis, from any claims, costs or liabilities of any kind whatsoever without any limitation, including attorney fees, arising from any act or omission of the Licensee, its directors/partners, officers, agents, employees, contractors or subcontractors, in relation to the Technology or Derivative Technology or Products, including without limitation any breach of this Agreement.

 There shall be no limitation on the liability of the Licensee under this clause and this clause shall survive termination or expiry of this Agreement.

+This Clause shall survive the termination or expiry of this Agreement.

 Confidentiality